rolandmueller/bigdata/kafka.md

 * `consumer.subscribe([sensor_topic.name, alert_topic.name])`: Subscribes the consumer to both "sensor" and "alert" Kafka topics.
 * `while True:`: Starts an infinite loop to continuously poll messages from Kafka.
 * `msg = consumer.poll(timeout=1.0)`: Polls Kafka for new messages with a timeout of 1 second.
-* `if msg is not None:`: Checks if a message was received from the poll.
+* `if msg is not None and msg.topic() == sensor_topic.name:`: Checks if a message was received from the poll and that it is from the "sensor" topic.
 * `sensor_msg = sensor_topic.deserialize(msg)`: Deserializes the Kafka message into a Python object using the "sensor" topic schema.
-* `if sensor_msg.value is not None:`: Ensures the deserialized message has a valid `value` before processing.
 * `temperature = sensor_msg.value.get('temperature')`: Extracts the temperature value from the message payload.
-* `if temperature is not None:`: Ensures that the temperature data exists before continuing.
 * `device_id = sensor_msg.value.get('device_id')`: Retrieves the device ID from the message payload.
 * `diff = temperature - previous_temp`: Calculates the temperature difference from the previous reading.
 * `previous_temp = temperature`: Updates the previous temperature with the current reading for future comparison.